Policies for Public Use

-It is the philosophy of the Faulkner/Van Buren Regional Library Board of Directors that meeting spaces at the regional libraries should be as widely available as possible in order to provide a public service to our community.
-The library does not charge a fee for the use of the rooms, but may charge for damage to the rooms.
+It is the philosophy of the Faulkner County Library Board of Directors to make the meeting spaces at the Faulkner County Library as widely available as possible as a public service to our community.
+The library does not charge a fee for use of the rooms, but may charge for damage to the rooms.

-Approved groups may reserve the room for 12 meetings (one per month, July through June), but all groups will be reconsidered every June.
+Approved groups may reserve the room once per month.
 Groups may meet more often than once a month if rooms are available.
 However, these will be short-term reservations and must be made no further ahead than the week of the meeting.
 The representative of the group that reserves a room must be 21 or older and a library cardholder.

-The meeting spaces of the Faulkner/Van Buren Regional Library are available for use by individuals on a first-come, first-served basis.
-The library will not discriminate on the basis of any constitutionally protected classes.
+The meeting spaces of the Faulkner County Library are available for use by individuals regardless of race, ethnicity, religion, age, gender, viewpoint, or nationality.
 Use of the meeting rooms must not interfere with the operation of the library.
 Meetings that would interfere with the work of the library because of noise or other factors will not be permitted.

-Meetings may not require an admission fee and must be open to the public.
-Meetings may not be used for sale or promotion of products or services, except in conjunction with a library program.
-Program participants’ names may not be used by program presenters for later financial gain.
+Only library sponsored or co-sponsored meetings or programs may involve the sale of items, fundraising activities, or solicitation of donations.
+Meetings may not require an admission fee, must be open to the public, and may not be used for sale or promotion of products or services, except in conjunction with a library program.
+Program presenters may not use program participants’ names for later financial gain.

-Facilities will not be available for private parties or for-profit or sales events.
-The fact that the Library Board has considered and authorized a program for presentation does not constitute endorsement by the library of points of view expressed by participants in the program.
+Facilities will not normally be made available for purely social events.
+The fact that the Library Board has considered and authorized a program for presentation does not constitute endorsement by the library or its representatives.

-The library board reserves the right to review, accept, or reject any or all applications that fail to comply with the above rules.
+The library reserves the right to review and accept or reject any or all applications that fail to comply with the above rules.

 The library meeting room policy seeks to comply with the American Library Association’s policy on meeting rooms.